 - Applicants will present to the Fellowship Committee a portfolio of evidence demonstrating that they meet the specified criteria.

 - Upon application from a member for Fellowship status, supported by the relevant documentation, the Fellowship Committee will seek references from a member (or Fellow) of the Society for Reproductive Biology and from a person of high standing in the international scientific community with an interest and expertise in the specific research field(s) of the Fellow.
 These referees shall be asked to attest to the international standing of the applicant in the field.
 The applicant may suggest potential referees, as well as identifying researchers who would be unsuitable as referees (with justification), although the Fellowship Committee shall not be bound by the recommendations of the applicant.

-- At least one week prior to the Annual General Meeting of the Society for Reproductive Biology, the Chair of the Fellowship Committee shall advise the applicant(s), as well as the Secretary and President of the Society for Reproductive Biology of the outcome of applications for the status of Fellow of the Society for Reproductive Biology.
+- At least one week prior to the Annual General Meeting of the Society for Reproductive Biology, the Chair of the Fellowship Committee shall advise the Secretary and President of the Society for Reproductive Biology of the outcome of applications for the status of Fellow of the Society for Reproductive Biology.

 - Those members who by recommendation of the Fellowship Committee attain the status of Fellow of the Society of Reproductive Biology shall be entitled, while they remain financial or Life-time members of the Society, to use the title Fellow of the Society of Reproductive Biology and the initials FSRB, to denote their status.